StudentLoans999/Cloud-Resume-Challenge/Step 1/org-formation Journey.md

   So I followed these instructions steps 1-3 : https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html

-  But running the command again from the OG guide into CMD I got this error "'git' is not recognized as an internal or external command - I went around it originally by using the installed Git Bash above, but I wanted to keep using CMD so I fixed it by following the main answer here that states "Modifying PATH on Windows 10:" : https://stackoverflow.com/questions/4492979/error-git-is-not-recognized-as-an-internal-or-external-command
+  But running the command again from the OG guide into CMD I got this error "'git' is not recognized as an internal or external command - I went around it originally by using the installed Git Bash above, but I wanted to keep using CMD so I fixed it by following Abizern's answer (the main one) here that states "Modifying PATH on Windows 10:" : https://stackoverflow.com/questions/4492979/error-git-is-not-recognized-as-an-internal-or-external-command

-  Now back to fixing the original error of git 'remote-codecommit' is not a git command. - I fixed it by running CMD as administrator (when trying some of the answers I got this)![image](https://user-images.githubusercontent.com/77641113/235285561-21394201-6b70-4fe7-92c0-12a5d49686b3.png) and then trying the answer that said pip install git-remote-codecommit --force : https://stackoverflow.com/questions/63723839/aws-codecommit-with-git-remote-codecommit
+  Now back to fixing the original error of git 'remote-codecommit' is not a git command. - I fixed it by running CMD as administrator (when trying some of the answers I got this)![image](https://user-images.githubusercontent.com/77641113/235285561-21394201-6b70-4fe7-92c0-12a5d49686b3.png) and then trying the Karam Singh's answer that said pip install git-remote-codecommit --force : https://stackoverflow.com/questions/63723839/aws-codecommit-with-git-remote-codecommit

   (also looked at this which provided some context) : https://docs.aws.amazon.com/codecommit/latest/userguide/troubleshooting-grc.html#troubleshooting-grc-syn1